aminbana/MTL-Theory/README.md

 # Theoretical Insights into Overparameterized Models in Multi-Task and Replay-Based Continual Learning

-In this repository we provide PyTorch implementations for our paper.
-The directory outline is as follows:
+In this repository we provide PyTorch implementations for TMLR paper, [Theoretical Insights into Overparameterized Models in Multi-Task and Replay-Based Continual Learning](https://openreview.net/forum?id=4zGPT0ZwnU).

 # Installing Prerequisites